-This course is a continuation of the study of human anatomy and physiology begun in Human Anatomy and Physiology I. The circulatory, lymphatic and immune, respiratory, urinary, digestive, and reproductive systems are studied as well as fluid and electrolyte balance, acid-base balance, and nutrition and metabolism.
-Laboratory exercises, coordinated with course content, will include microscopic observation, experimentation, study of anatomical models, and dissection activities.
+In this course, students will continue their study of human anatomy and physiology begun in Human Anatomy and Physiology I. They will examine the circulatory, lymphatic and immune, respiratory, urinary, digestive, and reproductive systems, as well as fluid and electrolyte balance, acid-base balance, and nutrition and metabolism.
+Students will complete laboratory exercises coordinated with course content and including microscopic observation, experimentation, study of anatomical models, and dissection activities.
 Prerequisite: Human Anatomy and Physiology I